Feedback

 Session Synopsis: Investment in a risk tool to manage your risk registers may be seen as an expensive choice in today's tough financial environment.
 We will explore how you can get the best value out of the simplest, and most cost-effective, of risk management tools (4 Risk) to manage other related topics.
 This simple but powerful tool can be used to manage your internal audit findings, monitor the delivery of your strategic objectives, establish an assurance framework and to replace cumbersome project management RAID (Risks, Assumptions, Issues, Dependencies) logs.
 All you need is a little patience and a lot of imagination.

-Session Synopsis: Matt Atkin, Executive Director of Planning and Carol Prokopyszyn, Chief Financial Officer (University of Manchester) will discuss the vital role of the partnership between Finance and Planning in delivering university strategy, and what works in a Manchester context.
+Session Synopsis: Matt Atkin, Executive Director of Planning and George Whalley, Deputy Chief Financial Officer (University of Manchester) will discuss the vital role of the partnership between Finance and Planning in delivering university strategy, and what works in a Manchester context.
 We know that many colleagues in planning roles are increasingly tackling bigger and bigger knotty problems and seeking joined up and novel solutions, across broad groups of stakeholders particularly in a climate in which financial sustainability is under the microscope.
-In this session Carol and Matt will share stories and case studies from Manchester in search of best practice, barriers to success, some things they are still working out and what it takes to operate as one team.
+In this session George and Matt will share stories and case studies from Manchester in search of best practice, barriers to success, some things they are still working out and what it takes to operate as one team.

 Speaker: Paul Charlton, Senior Manager, Higher Education Advisory Team, KPMG